Krzanowski-Ambroise/ap-gsb/README.md

 ## Installation

-1. Download the website file in .zip on github [Download](https://github.com/Krzanowski-Ambroise/ap-gsb/archive/refs/heads/main.zip).
+1. Download the website file in `.zip` on github [Download](https://github.com/Krzanowski-Ambroise/ap-gsb/archive/refs/heads/main.zip).
 2. Extract the file and send it to the set of files in the root folder of the web server.
 3. Retrieve the database from the extracted document then import it into your mysql server via for example phpmyadmin [Download database](https://github.com/Krzanowski-Ambroise/ap-gsb/blob/main/gsb-cake.sql).
-4. In the website folders you can go to the config/app_local.php folder, modify line 47/48 the database connection information and the name of the database.
+4. In the website folders you can go to the `config/app_local.php` folder, modify line 47/48 the database connection information and the name of the database.
 5. The site is deployed and you can now access it via the web page.
-Admin username: superadmin, password: a593959e53d24c5b9f9094b4c4974b3e
+Admin `username: superadmin password: a593959e53d24c5b9f9094b4c4974b3e`,`username: client password: 123`,`username: comptable password: 123`
 ## Update

 Since this skeleton is a starting point for your application and various files